Parodia microsperma is a highly variable species in the shape, spination, and color of the spines and flowers, and many names have been published.

 Fertilizing: While not necessary, Parodia microsperma will respond well to a low-balanced soluble fertilizer diluted to half the recommended strength.
 However, suspend feeding in winter.

-Repotting: If growing this cactus in a container, repot as needed from spring to early summer, but ensure the soil is dry before you start, and always pot it in a container with drainage holes.
+Repotting: If you grow this cactus in a container, repot as needed from spring to early summer.
+However, ensure the soil is dry before you start, and always pot it in a container with drainage holes.

-Propagation: Since it rarely produces offsets, Parodia microsperma is usually propagated by seeds.
-For best results, sow the seeds in spring.
+Propagation: Since Parodia microsperma rarely produces offsets, it is usually propagated by seeds.
+Sow the seeds in spring for the best results.

 See more at How to Grow and Care for Parodia.